Overview

 NOTE: Be Aware that currently reverse_shell uses tokio’s sender/reciever while the rest of the methods rely on mpsc’s.
 This is an artifact of some implementation details under the hood of Imix.
 Some day we may wish to move completely over to tokio’s but currenlty it would just result in performance loss/less maintainable code.

-#[cfg(feature = "dns")]
+#[cfg(feature = "custom")]

-mod dns;
+mod custom;

-#[cfg(feature = "dns")]
+#[cfg(feature = "custom")]

-pub use dns::DNS;
+pub use custom::Custom as ActiveTransport;

 # more stuff above